 ASTM D5528 test is used for determining opening Mode I interlaminar fracture toughness of continuous fiber-reinforced composites.
 This is accompanied by using modified beam theory or compliance calibration method.
-This test is used to measure the critical value of delamination growth due to opening load.
-The delamination growth is denoted by strain energy release rate and also how the load is applied.
-Also, it is used for establishing an allowable design that is useful for analyzing the damage of composite structures.
+The test is used to measure the critical value of delamination growth due to opening load.
+The delamination growth is denoted by strain energy release rate and also by how the load is applied.
+It is also used for establishing an allowable design that is useful for analyzing the damage of composite structures.

 For the ASTM D5528 test, the sample used is a double cantilever beam (DCB) which is a rectangular, unidirectional laminated composite with a non-adhesive film on the mid-plane used as a delamination initiator.
 The DCB test samples are prepared with the non-adhesive insert on the midplane of the laminate.
 The width and thickness measurements are noted as specified by the test.
 The initial delamination length is measured from the load line to the end of the insert.
 The required delamination length is about 50 mm (2.0 inches).